Sorry, you need to enable JavaScript to visit this website.

 Pregnant Women

 A pregnant woman may qualify for Medicaid if her family’s countable income does not exceed income limits.
+Once eligible, a pregnant woman remains eligible throughout her pregnancy and for a twelve-month post-partum period, regardless of a change in income.
 For pregnant women who do not meet the citizenship requirements for Medicaid, see the information below about Emergency Medical Assistance for Non-Citizens.

 Presumptively Eligible Pregnant Women (PEPW) is temporary coverage for prenatal care only and eligibility is determined by Qualified Designated Providers (QDP) based on limited information from the pregnant woman.
 During the temporary coverage period, the pregnant woman will need to submit an application to have her ongoing Medicaid eligibility determined.